athanzxyt/newsheadline-sentiment/README.md

 | Category | 14     | 78.4    | 5.5992  | 97.592  | 2.2E-16 |
 | Residuals| 142551 | 8178.6  | 0.0574  |         |         |

 As we can see, we have a relatively high F-value which suggests that the means are not necessarily all equal.
-This is furthered by the p-value of 2.2E-16, which is less than \(\alpha = 0.05\); thus, we reject the null hypothesis.
+This is furthered by the p-value of 2.2E-16, which is less than 0.05; thus, we reject the null hypothesis.
 There is statistical evidence that one of the news headline categories does not have the same mean polarity.

 Conducting a Fisher LSD procedure aids us in identifying which publishers have similar means.
 The graphic below shoes this relationship.